2025 NDRI Symposium Program

 3.15 – 4.45pm EXPERT PANEL: WORKING TOGETHER TO IMPROVE AOD POLICY AND PRACTICE IN 2025 AND BEYOND

 The AOD community works well together to inform, influence and improve AOD policy and practice.
 Panellists will consider what they see as the coming challenges and opportunities in AOD and reflect on what have we learned, and what can we improve, to best respond.
-The format will be 5 mins opening statements by each panellist followed by discussion and Q & A.
+The format will be 5-minute opening statements by each panellist followed by discussion and Q & A.

 Panel members: